 Her success at Glencliff led to her promotion to Executive Director of Family and Community Partnerships for MNPS, a post she held for four years.
 Under her leadership her department launched key programs such as Community Achieves, Parent University, Poverty Simulations, Parent Ambassadors, WatchDogs, Family Academic Success Teams, Bringing Justice to You, among many others.

 Throughout her career Gini has offered her time and expertise to organizations that focus on improving the lives of families and children.
-She was recently named to the Board of Directors for the National Association of Family, School and Community Engagement, and she currently serves on the Board of the Nashville Public Library, the Executive Board of Trust of the Memorial Foundation, the Board of Directors of Nashville State Community College Foundation, and on the board of FUTURO.
-Gini also serves on the Advisory Boards of the Tennessee Educational Research Alliance, NAZA (the Nashville After Zone Alliance) Family and Children’s Services, and Nashville Public Television.
-She previously served on the boards of the YWCA, the YMCA Latino Achievers, Community Nashville, and Conexión Américas.
+She was recently named to the Board of Directors for the National Association of Family, School and Community Engagement, and she currently serves on the Executive Board of Trust of the Memorial Foundation, the Board of Directors of Nashville State Community College Foundation.
+Gini also serves on the Advisory Boards of the Tennessee Educational Research Alliance, NAZA (the Nashville After Zone Alliance) and Family and Children’s Services.
+She previously served on the boards of the Nashville Public Library, the Nashville State Community College Foundation, the YWCA, the YMCA Latino Achievers, Community Nashville, and Conexión Américas.

-Gini was in the Leadership Nashville class of 2012, and is currently in the Leadership Tennessee class of 2018.
-She is also a Master Fellow for the National Institute for Latino School Leaders.
+Gini was in the Leadership Nashville class of 2012, and in the Leadership Tennessee class of 2018.
+She is also a Master Fellow for the National Institute for Latino School Leaders with UnidosUS.

-Gini and Eddie are the proud parents of Eli and Sara, MNPS graduates who attend Centre College and the University of Chicago, respectively.
+Gini and Eddie are the proud parents of Eli and Sara, who are both MNPS graduates.
+Eli graduated from Centre College in 2019 as a Fine Arts major, and Sara attends the University of Chicago.
 In her free time Gini loves spending time with their dog Kiko, traveling, gardening, hiking, attending zumba classes and dancing salsa with Eddie.